Explore how Terramate can uplift your IaC projects with a free trial or personalized demo.

 integration enables Terramate to detect changed stacks based on files changed within a PR or when the default

-) changes since the last merge or since a specific commit.
+) changes since the last merge or a specific commit.

 The detection also includes recursive scanning of local modules (modules in the same repository) and marking stacks as changed if a module or sub-module has changed.